- Resource Consumption- The level of resources needed or used by a society

 • It will enable China to reduce its dependence on coal

-• It will supply energy to Shanghai with population of about 13 million.
+• It will supply energy to Shanghai with a population of about 13 million.

 • It will protect 10 million people from flooding (over 300 m people died from flooding in the 20th century)

-• It will allow shipping above the Three Gorges – dam raised water level by 90meters
+• It will allow shipping above the Three Gorges – dam raising the water level by 90meters

 • It has generated thousands of jobs